tdewolff/Dex/Repo-Guide.md

         version: "1.0.0-beta",
         type: "theme",
         description: "A short description of your package.",
+        package: "A zip file that is the package, encoded in base64.",
         picture: "A screenshot or picture for your package, encoded in base64.",
         compatible: ["0.x", "1.0.x, 1.1.x"],
         email: "developer_contact@example.com"